 Diabetes is a chronic disease affecting many around the world.
-New Zealand's Ministry of Health sought to more accurately understand the percentage of its population that suffers from the condition.
-With the help of SAS' data analysis capabilities, the ministry created a register to accurately predict the prevalence of the condition and help design effective public health policies to support quality clinical improvements.
+New Zealand’s Ministry of Health sought to more accurately understand the percentage of its population that suffers from the condition.
+With the help of SAS data analysis capabilities, the ministry created a register to accurately predict the prevalence of the condition and help design effective public health policies to support quality clinical improvements.

-Diabetes is a condition in which the pancreas fails to make enough insulin or the body is insensitive to the insulin present, resulting in an overabundance of glucose in the blood.
+In diabetics, the pancreas fails to make enough insulin or the body is insensitive to the insulin present, resulting in an overabundance of glucose in the blood.
 Patient care for the condition is extremely important as diabetes often causes additional complications, including significant morbidity, mortality and high health care costs.
-While diabetes' prevalence continues to rise around the world, New Zealand's Ministry of Health found that it was difficult to accurately estimate the number of cases in the country since there was no consistent data collection across all general practices and hospitals.
+While diabetes’ prevalence continues to rise around the world, New Zealand’s Ministry of Health found that it was difficult to accurately estimate the number of cases in the country since there was no consistent data collection across all general practices and hospitals.

 Tracking the population of diabetics

 The Ministry of Health, in collaboration with experts from the New Zealand Society for the Study of Diabetes (NZSSD), established a Virtual Diabetes Register (VDR) that combines and filters various sources of health information to more accurately determine how many people are diagnosed with the condition, as well as predicting who is likely to develop it in the future.

 Dr. Paul Drury, Clinical Director of the Diabetes Auckland Centre and Medical Director of NZSSD; Dr. Sandy Dawson, Chief Clinical Advisor; and Emmanuel Jo, Principal Technical Specialist at Health Workforce New Zealand, Ministry of Health, have all been instrumental in the establishing the VDR.